okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 `profile` and `credentials` can be updated independently or together with a single request.

 >**Note:** Currently, the User Type of a user can only be changed via a full replace.
-If the Request Parameters include the `type` element from the [User object](#user-object), on a partial update the value must match the existing type of the user.
+If the Request Parameters of a partial update include the `type` element from the [User object](#user-object), the value must match the existing type of the user.
 Only administrators are permitted to change the user type of a user; end users are not allowed to change their own user type.

 ##### Response Parameters